anywhichway/flexroute/README.md

 Flexroute was written:

 - so that developers could share route logic between WebSockets and HTTP
-- get WebSocket performance for HTTP requests from the browser
+- to get WebSocket performance for HTTP requests from the browser
 - have choice about the style of routing they use within the context of a single package

 It was originally implemented to support choice of routing style in [lazui](https://lazui.org), the lazy UI toolkit.